-- a.
+a.
 Reasonable Indication of Need for Services.
 In order for an individual to be determined to need waiver services, an individual must require: (a) the provision of at least one waiver service, as documented in the service plan, and (b) the provision of waiver services at least monthly or, if the need for services is less than monthly, the participant requires regular monthly monitoring which must be documented in the service plan.
-Specify the state's policies concerning the reasonable indication of the need for services: - i.
+Specify the state's policies concerning the reasonable indication of the need for services:

+i.
 Minimum number of services.

-minimum number of waiver services (one or more) that an individual must require in order to be determined to waiver services is: uency of services.
-The state requires (select one): The provision of waiver services at least monthly ľ Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: - · Directly ponsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are ormed (select one): Directly by the Medicaid agency By the operating agency specified in Appendix A By a government agency under contract with the Medicaid agency.
-Specify the entity: By the o By the operating agency specified in Appendix A By a go vernment agency under contract with the Medicaid agency.
-Specify the entity: Other Specify: - ns of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the professional qualifications of individuals who perform the initial evaluation of level of care for waiver requirement Worker (SS) nent of Health and Senior Services staff, at a minimum, meet the following experience and educational s.
-One or more years of experience as an Adult Protective and Community Worker (APCW) I, Social Service W) I, or Children's Service Worker (CSW) I with the Missouri Uniform Classification and Pay System; or an atte degree from an accredited college or university in Social Work, Psychology, Sociology, Gerontology.

-Nursing, Health Science, Health Care Administration, Human Resources, Political Science, Anthropology, Human Services, Public Administration, Education, Counseling, Criminal Justice, or closely related field.
+The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is:

+ii.
+Frequency of services.
+The state requires (select one):

+The provision of waiver services at least monthly

+Monthly monitoring of the individual when services are furnished on a less than monthly basis b.
+Responsibility for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are performed (select one):

+If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:

+Directly by the Medicaid agency

+By the operating agency specified in Appendix A

+By a government agency under contract with the Medicaid agency.

+Specify the entity:

+c.
+Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants:

+The Department of Health and Senior Services staff, at a minimum, meet the following experience and educational requirements.
+One or more years of experience as an Adult Protective and Community Worker (APCW) I, Social Service Worker (SSW) I, or Children's Service Worker (CSW) I with the Missouri Uniform Classification and Pay System; or an undergraduate degree from an accredited college or university in Social Work, Psychology, Sociology, Gerontology, Nursing, Health Science, Health Care Administration, Human Resources, Political Science, Anthropology, Human Services, Public Administration, Education, Counseling, Criminal Justice, or closely related field.